 In addition to our Mother’s Room, each bathroom in the facility features a Koala Changing Station as well as diapers and wipes.
 If you use any materials, we simply ask you donate replacements as you are able.

-For children and families, we also have a nursery space on our lower level, and a family resource room that provide a safe, quiet space for nursing mothers and sleepy children.
+For children and families, we also have a family resource room that provide a safe, quiet space for nursing mothers and sleepy children.

 Sunday School for children ages 3-12 is also offered during the Fellowship Hour on Sunday mornings from 9:15 – 10:15.